AsoStrife/Computer-Vision-Project/README.md

 The folder starting with a capital letter rappresent a sub-project, the other folder are used to store the different libraries.

-In the **root** there are the `algorithms` folder, where there is the basic Local Binary Pattern implementation made by myself.
-The `dataset` folder contain the zip of the datasets used to test the code.
-In the `model` folder will be saved training data values (the model), in order to perform the prediction without training the classifier again.
+In the **root** folder there are the `algorithms` folder, where there is the basic Local Binary Pattern implementation made by myself.
+The `datasets` folder contain the zips of the datasets used to test the project.
+In the `model` folder will be saved training data values, in order to perform the prediction without training the classifier again.
 In the `utils` folder there are some helper function.

 The **Matlab** folder contain some scripts that perform a illumination normalization.
-I've not wrote this script, I've just modified in order to work with YaleFaces Dataset.
+I've not wrote this scripts, I've just modified the `main.m` (previously called `demo`.) in order to work with YaleFaces Dataset.
-For more information about the scripts and the authors check their paper: [Enhanced Local Texture Feature Sets for Face Recognition under Difficult Lighting Conditions](http://parnec.nuaa.edu.cn/xtan/paper/TIP-05069-2009.R1-double.pdf).
+For more information about this scripts and the authors check their paper: [Enhanced Local Texture Feature Sets for Face Recognition under Difficult Lighting Conditions](http://parnec.nuaa.edu.cn/xtan/paper/TIP-05069-2009.R1-double.pdf).

 Authors page: [Xiaoyang Tan's Publications](http://parnec.nuaa.edu.cn/xtan/Publication.htm)

-The **Realtime** folder contain the sub project that perform a real time face recognition using the pc camera.
-It contain two main scripts: `create_data.py` that generate the dataset shooting some photos using the camera. `face_recognize.py` trainis the classifier and perform the realtime face recognition.
-More detail will be given in the next chapters.
+The **Realtime** folder contain the sub-project that perform a real time face recognition using the pc camera.
+It contain two main scripts: `create_data.py` that generate the dataset shooting some photos using the camera. `face_recognize.py` train the classifier and perform the real time face recognition.
+More details will be given in the next chapters.

 # 3. Run the project